Looker: Plot

 As Cindy undergoes a 3D body scan at the DMI laboratory, Jennifer tests Roberts' eyes with the computer.
 His point of focus is shown to be on the model rather than the products advertised.
 Jennifer divulges that, after surgery, Cindy and other models were assessed as visually "perfect" by the computer in still photos, but their scores were inconsistent while in motion.
 Roberts notices flashes of light from the "Looker" lab which Jennifer claims her security card will not allow them to enter.
 Roberts steals a security card from a technician before departing with Cindy and the theft is reported to Reston.

 While Cindy is visiting her parents, Roberts is exposed to a series of light flashes by the man from Tina's balcony after which hours pass without his awareness.
 When Cindy returns that night, the two drive to DMI and enter using the security card to breach the Looker lab.
 Roberts learns that Looker stands for "light ocular-oriented kinetic emotive responses" which uses high-intensity light to induce trances in those exposed.
 A man enters the Looker lab and attacks Roberts using the Looker gun.
 Roberts defends himself by using a pair of mirrored sunglasses to reflect the light, immobilizing the assailant.

 Later, Reston orders the man to abduct Cindy and murder Roberts.
 Arriving at Roberts's office, they kidnap Cindy.
 The next morning, Roberts is chased through the city by Reston's henchman, causing Roberts to crash his car, but he escapes.
 Roberts stows aboard a Reston Industries security car to infiltrate the company headquarters.
 Onstage for a gala demonstration, Reston introduces his company's newfound ability to create commercials using computer-generated actors.
 The audience is then mesmerized by Jennifer who is operating the computer from the room where she is holding Cindy.
 When Jennifer leaves the console, Reston's henchman kills her having mistaken her for Roberts.
 A struggle between Roberts and the henchman is ended by Reston shooting at Roberts and accidentally killing his own man.
-Lieutenant Masters, who has been following Roberts, arrives in time to kill Reston before he can shoot Roberts.
+Lieutenant Masters, who has been following Roberts, arrives in time to kill Reston before he can shoot Roberts as Cindy and Larry leave.